justincasher/justincasher.github.io/articles/Defining-a-Scheme/Defining-a-Scheme.md

 **Proposition 1.3.** PROVE THIS IS MINIMAL

- Another application is that the étale space can be used to show that [local systems are locally constant sheaves](https://www.justinasher.me/Local-Systems-as-Locally-Constant-Sheaves).
+ &emsp; Another application is that the étale space can be used to show that [local systems are locally constant sheaves](https://www.justinasher.me/Local-Systems-as-Locally-Constant-Sheaves).

 #### Morphisms of sheaves